PaulBless/PaulBless/README.md

 ### Hi there, I'm Paul 👋

-A software developer with expertise in both frontend and backend development.
+A software engineer with expertise in both frontend and backend development and system deployment.

 Tech stacks I work with include LAMP (PHP,MVC), C# Web API & Node(Expressjs)